BeauCranston/polybar-buds/README.md

 ## Additional information

 The script used to control the headset is dead simple.
-I use pacmd to toggle the headset's profile using the padmd "name" param which is just bluez_card.{MAC_ADDRESS}, and I use bluetoothctl to disconnect and connect based on the mac address
+I use pacmd to toggle the headset's profile by getting the card "name" param which is usually just bluez_card.{MAC_ADDRESS}, and I use bluetoothctl to disconnect and connect based on the mac address

 If you ever want to switch headsets to a different bluetooth headset, all you have to do is change the BT_HEADSET_NAME and BT_HEADSET_MAC env values to the new headset in the env.sh file (see the guide below).

 ## Setup Guide

-1. Clone the git repo (or you can just download the project as a zip)
+1. Clone the git repo, download the project as a zip, or manually create the files yourse

 2. Copy the polybar-buds directory into ~/.config/polybar/scripts/

 3. Copy and paste the contents of config.ini into your polybar config.ini at ~/.config/polybar/config.ini. (if your folder structure is different, you will need to manually modify path references in the config.ini contents and in the polybar-buds.sh script.)

-or copy from here if you don't want to download a zip or clone the repo:
+or copy from here if you don't want to download a zip or clone the repo (you would still need the polybar-buds directory in your .config/polybar/scripts directory):

 ```
 [module/headset]